Weekend getaway in Havana

 Lazaro (our new friend’s name) hook us up at the door and offer to buy our drinks, as he knew the people and were going to give him a discount.
 A lot of Salsa, Reggaeton and Merengue, mixed with amazing drinks was the recipe for an awesome night.

 Set up our alarms for “early in the morning” (cause we only have 48 hours in Havana) and called it a night.
-Surprisingly, the hangover in the morning wasn’t as bad as I expected.
+Surprisingly, the hangover in the morning wasn’t as bad as we expected.

 Then we were headed to Castillo de la Punta, an impressive fortress constructed in 1590 that is nowadays open as a museum, one of the destinations on our Bucket List.
-(Where a cuban lady asked me for a $1 bill for good luck btw).

-Went to la plaza de la Catedral after, one of the five main squares in Old Havana and the site of the Cathedral of Havana from which it takes its name.
+Walked to la bodeguita de en medio after, one of the most touristic places there is in Havana, and then to la plaza de la Catedral after, one of the five main squares in Old Havana and the site of the Cathedral of Havana from which it takes its name.
 Full of street vendors with souvenirs and coconuts.
 We couldn’t resist to buy the last mentioned.

 Walked the Malecon, enjoying the views of the coastline of the island, and were stopped by some local who ask us to take a picture of them.
 We ended up chatting with them for like an hour, as they were telling us the story about how their family was having a hard time as they live in the area where the tornado hit a couple weeks before.